Diamond (gemstone): Cleaning

 Cleanliness significantly affects a diamond's beauty.
 A clean diamond is more brilliant and fiery than the same diamond when it is "dirty".
 Dirt or grease on the top of a diamond reduces its luster.
 Water, dirt, or grease on the bottom of a diamond interferes with the diamond's brilliance and fire.
 Even a thin film absorbs some light that could have been reflected to the viewer.
 Colored dye or smudges can affect the perceived color of a diamond.
 Historically, some jewelers' stones were misgraded because of smudges on the girdle, or dye on the culet.
 Current practice is to clean a diamond thoroughly before grading its color.

 Maintaining a clean diamond can sometimes be difficult as jewelry settings can obstruct cleaning, and oils, grease, and other hydrophobic materials adhere well to a diamond.
+Furthermore, the intricate facets of certain diamond cuts may trap dirt and grime, requiring specialized cleaning techniques.
 Many jewelers use steam cleaners.
 Some jewelers provide their customers with ammonia-based cleaning kits; ultrasonic cleaners are also popular.